 - The agency implements an injury prevention plan and monitoring system.
 The plan's main initiative is the Applying Behavioral Intervention (ABI) training, which is one of five modules included in the agency's Use of Force training and included in the agency's pre-service and annual training program.
-In addition, secure facilities initiate local plans to assist in lowering staff injuries, which consist of improving incentives and privileges for youth for good behavior, holding youth accountable for inappropriate behavior, and emphasizing verbal intervention. - Each state-operated facility has an accident/physical restraint review board (ARB).
+In addition, secure facilities initiate local plans to assist in lowering staff injuries, which consist of improving incentives and privileges for youth for good behavior, holding youth accountable for inappropriate behavior, and emphasizing verbal intervention. - Each state-operated facility has an accident/physical • restraint review board (ARB).
 The ARB is responsible for reviewing and analyzing all incidents of youth aggression resulting in injury to staff and incidents involving physical restraint.
 The purpose of the review is to identify causes and contributing factors in order to reduce or prevent reoccurrence.
 The facility trainers are members of the ARB to help identify training enhancements that could help prevent such incidents.
 The ARB's review findings are documented on the Accident Review Board Report.
-The report identifies whether the accident or injury was preventable or non-preventable, the underlying "root" cause, and reoccurrence preventive action.

-- In FY 2014, the agency reallocated resources to add an additional trainer position to each of the stateoperated secure facilities for the purpose of further enhancing the delivery of training initiatives that promote a safe and secure environment for youth and staff. - TJJD is committed to compliance with the standards for juvenile facilities instituted by the Prison Rape Elimination Act (PREA) Commission to promote the safest environment for youth.
+The report identifies whether the accident or injury was preventable or non-preventable, the underlying "root" cause, and reoccurrence preventive action. - TJJD is committed to compliance with the standards for juvenile facilities instituted by the Prison Rape Elimination Act (PREA) Commission to promote the safest environment for youth.
 TJJD has designated an agency-wide PREA coordinator to develop, implement, and oversee the agency's efforts to comply with the PREA standards in all TJJD facilities and designated a PREA compliance manager at each state-operated secure facility and halfway house to coordinate the facility's efforts to comply with PREA standards.
-In addition, TJJD conducts a safe housing assessment for each youth upon arrival to intake, prior to facility transfer and at specified intervals thereafter as the youth moves through the continuum of rehabilitation and treatment services. - The behavioral component of the agency's rehabilitation strategy is designed to bring out the best in youth, offering them incentives and positive reinforcement to behave in ways that contribute to a safe, therapeutic culture.
+In addition, TJJD conducts a safe housing assessment for each youth upon arrival to intake, prior to facility transfer and at specified intervals thereafter as the youth moves through the continuum of rehabilitation and treatment services.

+• The behavioral component of the agency's rehabilitation strategy is designed to bring out the best in youth, offering them incentives and positive reinforcement to behave in ways that contribute to a safe, therapeutic culture.

 Maintaining a safe environment for youth and employees assigned to secure facilities will always be a challenge due to the potentially aggressive/combative youth assigned to TJJD custody.
-However, the agency's efforts to ensure employee safety resulted in a significant reduction in the employee injury rate for FY 2013 when compared to previous fiscal years.
-The trend of reduced injury rates has continued into FY 2014 to date.
 The agency will continue conducting an ongoing analysis of the various factors influencing the employee injury rate and considering various actions to maintain and further improve the reduced injury rate.